Alfred-Jijo/Alfred-Jijo.github.io/_posts/2025-12-14-multi-language-projects.md

 By offloading just this one function, we keep the codebase readable it is still mostly Python but we get C level performance exactly where it matters.

+## Embedding

-## Embedding: The Game Engine ApproachThe reverse dynamic is just as powerful.
+The reverse dynamic is just as powerful.
 Consider the architecture of a game engine or a text editor like **Neovim**.
 These are high-performance systems written in C or C++, but they need to be flexible.
 You don't want to recompile the entire engine just to change the jump height of a character or the color of a UI element.

 By **embedding** an interpreter (like Lua in Neovim or GDScript in Godot) inside the C program, the engine can expose its internal variables to the script.
 The script modifies `player_x` or `theme_color`, and the C engine simply renders the result.
 The engine handles the performance; the script handles the logic.